petsc/petsc/doc/docs/manual/mat.rst

 format (also called the compressed sparse row format, CSR).
 This section discusses tips for *efficiently* using this matrix format for large-scale applications.
-Additional formats (such as block compressed row and block diagonal storage, which are generally much more efficient for problems with multiple degrees of freedom per node) are discussed below.
+Additional formats (such as block compressed row and block symmetric storage, which are generally much more efficient for problems with multiple degrees of freedom per node) are discussed below.
 Beginning users need not concern themselves initially with such details and may wish to proceed directly